ddejohn/life/index.md

 Each cell's neighborhood consists of the eight cells adjacent to it (up, down, left, right, and the diagonals).

-## Each cell is a finite automata!
+## Each cell is a finite automaton!

 The word **state** in this section will specifically refer only to the state of an individual cell.